-Key Stage 3- The aim of KS3 is to develop students’ awareness of the basic elements of creating, performing and evaluating.
-This is done mainly through practical work, using a variety of stimulus material including anti-bullying, disasters of the world and evacuation.
-Students also learn about Shakespeare and study ‘Macbeth’.
-Students learn about local playwright Willy Russell and study his play, ‘Our Day Out’.
+The aim of key stage 3 drama is to develop students’ awareness of the basic elements of creating, performing and evaluating in preparation for key stage 4.
+This is done mainly through practical work, using a variety of stimulus themes including anti-bullying, disasters of the world and evacuation.
+Students: